 A fifty-years’ flood would wear out a tree, let alone a woman, even a woman of extraordinary vision!
 Virginia!
 She filled her pockets with rocks, yes?
 And walked into the moving water, and sank, and stayed.

 I don’t approve.

 I’m pained, I miss her, we need each other.
-I’m pained she’s gone,
+I’m pained she’s gone, but I understand.

+We have to speak, to hear each other.
 We have to make a grove, and stretch our tender roots, and stay.